Master of Science (MS) in Computer Engineering

-The Master of Science (MS) in Computer Engineering is best suited for students who are looking to focus more on computer engineering (hardware) aspects.
-Like the MS in Computer Science, the MS in Computer Engineering program can be either a pure course option program, or it can incorporate either a project or a thesis.
+The Master of Science (MS) in Computer Engineering is best suited for students who are looking to focus on computer engineering (hardware) aspects.
+The MS in Computer Engineering program can be a pure course option program, or it can incorporate either a project or a thesis.
 If appropriate research experiences are included in the degree option, this can also lead toward future doctoral studies.
-All students in the MS in Computer Engineering program must have previously completed (as documented by their undergraduate transcript), successfully test to place out of, or complete at the start of their program, the following courses: CSE 501N Introduction to Computer Science and CSE 505N Introduction to Digital Logic and Computer Design, or equivalent courses offered at other institutions.
+All students in the MS in Computer Engineering program must have previously completed (as documented by their undergraduate transcript), successfully test to place out of, or complete at the start of their program the following courses: CSE 501N Introduction to Computer Science and CSE 505N Introduction to Digital Logic and Computer Design (or equivalent courses offered at other institutions).

 This option requires 30 units of graduate credit.
 Students must also follow the general degree requirements listed below.

-The thesis or project options require 24 units of graduate credit in addition to 6 units of either thesis or project courses (CSE 599 or CSE 598 respectively).
-Students pursuing the project option may opt to take 27 units of graduate courses and only 3 units of CSE 598 with adviser approval.
+The thesis and project options require 24 units of graduate credit in addition to 6 units of either thesis or project courses (CSE/ESE 599 or CSE 598, respectively).
+Students pursuing the project option may opt to take 27 units of graduate courses and only 3 units of CSE 598, with advisor approval.
 Students must also follow the general degree requirements listed below.

 General Degree Requirements